 Getting Started: Safety Is A Maintenance Priority

 First, we have to consider workplace safety as a cornerstone of maintenance.
-Safey tasks are often closely related to best maintenance practices.
+Safety tasks are often closely related to best maintenance practices.

-Guidelines and regulations regarding occupational health and safety are set by an arm of the U.S. Department of Labor – Occupational Health And Safety Administration (OSHA, imagine that!) and they have set a good many forklift maintenance regulations.
+Guidelines and regulations regarding occupational health and safety are set by an arm of the U.S. Department of Labor – Occupational Health And Safety Administration (OSHA, imagine that!) and they have set quite a few forklift maintenance regulations.

 In fact, studies performed by OSHA have shown a 20-40% reduction in costs after implementing safety plans.
 Other authorities, like H.W.
 Heinrich, have shown a 4:1 return on investment when safety is made a priority in the workplace.

-There are too many rules for us to dive into in one blog post, plus, you kind of need a law degree to interpret much of the OSHA website so we decided to map OSHA’s general requirements below out in layman’s terms.
+There are too many rules for us to dive into in one blog post (and you kind of need a law degree to interpret much of the OSHA website) so we decided to map out OSHA’s most important requirements below in a brief but insightful overview.